luiswirth/bsc-thesis/src/matter.typ

 as a simplicial complex (with manifold topology) equipped with the Regge metric.
 Our data structure will be special in two senses:
 - It will support arbitrary dimensions.
-- It will use intrinsic Riemannian geometry, instead of an embedding providing global coordinates.
+- It will not only support extrinsinc euclidean geometry (based on some embedding, providing global coordinates), but also intrinsic Riemannian geometry.
-We will restrict ourselves to simplicial meshes.
+We will restrict ourselves to simplicial piecewise-flat meshes.

 Our mesh data structure needs to provide the following functionality:
-- Container for mesh entities (simplicies).
+- Container for mesh entities: Simplicies.
 - Global numbering for unique identification of the entities.
 - Entity iteration.
 - Topological Information: Incidence and Adjacency.